ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 Testing levels in ESMValTool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Testing is done on different levels within the ESMValTool
+Testing is done on different levels within the ESMValTool:

  * `unittests <https://en.wikipedia.org/wiki/Unit_testing>`_ are used to verify that small pieces of the ESMValTool software work correctly.
 This can comprise the test of specific functions, modules or classes.
- * Testing of entire diagnostics are done to verify that a diagnostic produces the right output.
+ * testing of entire diagnostics are done to verify that a diagnostic produces the right output.

  When developing a new diagnostic for the ESMValTool or improve some other components of the ESMValTool framework, one should always consider to implement appropriate tests.
 One might implement tests after having implemented the code functionality, it might be however also worth to consider a more agile `test driven development cycle <https://en.wikipedia.org/wiki/Test-driven_development>`_.